snakamura/log/drafts/pair_function3.md

 seeks f (Store (t, t2a)) = Store (f t, t2a)
 ```

 `peek` allows you to get a value at any index. `peeks` is a convenient function to get a value at a specified offset from the current index. `seek` and `seeks` are like `local` for `Reader` and `Env`.
 They allow you to run your functions with the same map from `t` to `a` but with a modified current index.
 You can also think that it's like specifying an offset with `Traced` comonad.
-But, while `Traced` comonad allows you only to shift a current index by a specified offset, `seek` allows you to specify an arbitrary index.
+But, while `Traced` comonad allows you only to specify an offset from the current index, `seek` allows you to specify an arbitrary index.

 ```
 withStore' :: ([Int], Int)